Okanogan Highlands | South Okanogan Highlands

 Date Visited: 10/7/17

-Mount Bonaparte is a real gem!
-Not only does the summit have incredible prominence but its fire lookout is Washington’s 4th highest in altitude and it also has a spectacular historical cabin built in 1914.
+Mount Bonaparte’s impressive 3,537′ of prominence ranks it number 31 on Washington State’s list of top 200 most prominent mountains and it’s the 3rd highest peak in the state east of the Okanogan River.
+Bonaparte’s fire lookout is Washington’s 4th highest in altitude and it also has a cool historical cabin built in 1914.
 Definitely do this one in the fall when towering tamaracks put on a dazzling golden show.

 Photos from October 2017.

 Mount Bonaparte is a bit of an anomaly in the area, often called a monadnock, which means high, solitary mountain.
 With 3,537′ of prominence, Bonaparte is Washington State’s 31st most prominent mountain.
 The fire lookout is the 4th highest in elevation (7,257′) and also the 4th most prominent.

 Mount Bonaparte may have been established as a tent camp lookout as early as 1906.
 A 12’x12′ flat-hewn slant-walled ground house with a 15′ covered platform tower was built in 1914 and the historical structure remains on the summit today.
 In 1930, a 16′ wooden tower with Region 5 cab was added to the summit.
 The present 20′ R-6 flat cab was built in 1961 and photos prove that for a time, all three structures were standing.

 The 1930 Region 5 cab has since been removed but its foundation remains.
 If you look closely, you’ll find some names etched into the concrete.
 The 1914 cabin is listed on the National Register of Historic Places and both the cabin and present lookout are on the National Historic Lookout Register.

 The lookout received extensive maintenance in 2000 and is actively staffed during the summer.